Davi-Massaru/IRIS_REST_Documentation/README.md

 }

 ```
-Define this class at @ResponseBody() and and this is the result :
+Define this class at @ResponseBody() and this is the result:

 <img src="https://github.com/Davi-Massaru/IRIS_REST_Documentation/blob/main/READMEFILES/response.png?raw=true"></img>